-Policy Description of main contents - Ensure compliance with applicable environmental regulations; Environmental Policy - Consolidate benefits related to CO 2 emissions into the atmosphere by carriers through the Flight Efficiency Plan (FEP); - Govern waste disposal activities through traceability of the entire process; - Promote the rational use of energy; - Limit greenhouse gas (GHG) emissions - Group commitment to the environment and combating climate change; Sustainability Deliay - Group commitment to the principles of integrity, accountability and transparency; Sustainability Policy - Constantly strengthen the engagement process with stakeholders; - Ensure inclusion, diversity and protection of the human rights of individuals and communities. - Continuous improvement of occupational health and safety performance; Health and Safety Policy - Elimination or reduction of risks to all Group personnel and other interested parties who may be exposed to occupational health and safety hazards associated with their activities Convity Doliny - Ensure national and international security regulatory compliance; Security Policy - Ensure the protection of systems and data from information security threats;

-Policy Description of main contents - Ensure the safety of facilities and personnel; - Ensure the business continuity of the services provided; - Take the necessary measures to ensure security also in formal relations with third parties - Ensure that safety responsibilities are clearly defined; - Ensure the availability of the necessary resources to guarantee the implementation of safety Safety Policy improvement strategies; Salety Folicy - Ensure the constant assessment of risks and the introduction of measures to mitigate them; - Support the development and promotion of safety at all levels of the organisation; - Ensure compliance with all applicable safety standards and requirements. - Support safety through the active participation of professionals and fostering a climate of trust Just Culture Policy useful to encourage the free and timely reporting of facts and situations, knowledge of which is essential for the prevention of aviation accidents and incidents. - Prohibit all forms of corruption and fight corruption or attempted corruption without exception; Anti-corruption Policy - Ensure compliance with internal and external legal and voluntary regulations and national and Anti-contuption Folicy international best practices on anti-corruption; - Ensure the ongoing identification and assessment of corruption risks - Ensure the provision of air traffic management and air navigation services with the highest levels of Quality Policy safety, quality and operational continuity, in accordance with applicable regulations and standards; - Promote the professional growth of human resources through continuous training; - Continuously develop cooperation with national and international institutions in the field. - Guarantee all persons the same rights and opportunities, irrespective of differences in gender, age, DE&I Policy political orientation, religion, nationality, ethnicity, language, disability, social, geographical or educational background. - Respect for human rights and the standards contained in the Universal Declaration of Human Rights, Human Rights Policy the Guiding Principles of the United Nations, the conventions of the International Labour Organisation, the OECD Guidelines, the Charter of Fundamental Rights of the European Union and the Group Code of Ethics.
+Policy Description of main contents Environmental Policy - Ensure compliance with applicable environmental regulations; - Consolidate benefits related to CO 2 emissions into the atmosphere by carriers through the Fligh Efficiency Plan (FEP); - Govern waste disposal activities through traceability of the entire process; Promote the rational use of energy; - Limit greenhouse gas (GHG) emissions.
+Sustainability - Group commitment to the environment and combating climate change; Policy - Group commitment to the principles of integrity, accountability and transparency; - Constantly strengthen the engagement process with stakeholders; - Ensure inclusion, diversity and protection of the human rights of individuals and communities.
+Health and - Continuous improvement of occupational health and safety performance; Safety Policy Elimination or reduction of risks to all Group personnel and other interested parties who may be exposed to occupational health and safety hazards associated with their activities.
+Security Policy - Ensure national and international security regulatory compliance; - Ensure the protection of systems and data from information security threats; - Ensure the safety of facilities and personnel; - Ensure the business continuity of the services provided; - Take the necessary measures to ensure security also in formal relations with third parties.
+Safety Policy - Ensure that safety responsibilities are clearly defined; Ensure the availability of the necessary resources to guarantee the implementation of safety improvement strategies; - Ensure the constant assessment of risks and the introduction of measures to mitigate them; - Support the development and promotion of safety at all levels of the organisation; - Ensure compliance with all applicable safety standards and requirements.
+Just Culture Policy Support safety through the active participation of professionals and fostering a climate of trust usefu to encourage the free and timely reporting of facts and situations, knowledge of which is essentia for the prevention of aviation accidents and incidents.
+Anti-corruption - Prohibit all forms of corruption and fight corruption or attempted corruption without exception; Policy - Ensure compliance with internal and external legal and voluntary regulations and national and international best practices on anti-corruption; - Ensure the ongoing identification and assessment of corruption risks.
+Quality Policy Ensure the provision of air traffic management and air navigation services with the highest levels of safety, quality and operational continuity, in accordance with applicable regulations and standards. - Promote the professional growth of human resources through continuous training; - Continuously develop cooperation with national and international institutions in the field.
+DEI Policy Guarantee all persons the same rights and opportunities, irrespective of differences in gender, age political orientation, religion, nationality, ethnicity, language, disability, social, geographical or educational background.
+Human Rights Policy Respect for human rights and the standards contained in the Universal Declaration of Human Rights, the Guiding Principles of the United Nations, the conventions of the International Labour Organisation, the OECD Guidelines, the Charter of Fundamental Rights of the European Union and the Group Code of Ethics.

 II.
-Environmental Information
+ENVIRONMENTAL INFORMATION